-The minimum earnings for contribution calculation purposes are equal to the legal monthly minimum wage.
+The minimum earnings used to calculate contributions are the legal monthly minimum wage.

-Government: Finances the program for low earners through the solidarity and guarantee fund through additional government contributions; contributes as an employer.
+Government: Finances the program for low earners through additional contributions to the Solidarity and Guarantee Fund; contributes as an employer.

-Cash sickness and medical benefits: The insured must have at least 4 weeks of contributions immediately before the claim, except in the event of an emergency.
+Cash sickness and medical benefits: The insured must have at least four weeks of contributions immediately before the claim, except in the event of an emergency.

-Cash maternity benefits: The insured must have at least 9 months of contributions before the expected date of childbirth or adoption.
+Cash maternity benefits: The insured must have at least nine months of contributions before the expected date of childbirth or adoption.